indentapis/indent-js/examples/terraform-aws-okta-webhook/readme.md

 yarn dev
 ```

-Deploy it to the cloud with [Serverless](https://serverless.com) ([Documentation](https://serverless.com/framework/docs/getting-started/)).
+Deploy it to the cloud with [Terraform](https://terraform.io) ([Documentation](https://terraform.io/docs/)) and [AWS Lambda](https://aws.amazon.com/lambda/).

 ## About Example

-This is a simple example showing how to use [Serverless](https://serverless.com) to deploy a function that can add or remove users from Slack channels programatically.
+This is a simple example showing how to use [Terraform](https://terraform.io) to deploy a function that can add or remove users from Okta Groups programatically.

 ### Configuration